alphagov/govuk-polling-dataform/README.md

 This includes a script used to clean files locally and then upload them to BigQuery (BQ).
 Place your .csv file in the Python folder; the script will process it and output the result into python/simple_processed, after which it will be uploaded to BQ.

 #### Upload BMG wave data
 The script `bmg_polling_data_processor.py` can be used to upload data to BigQuery.
 Ideally this would be automated.
-You will need Python installed on your local machine.
+You will need Python>=3.12 installed on your local machine.

 ### Install
 1. Create a virtual enviroment to install the dependencies using `python -m venv .venv`.